zurrehma/Jenkins-Terraform-Kubernetes/README.md

 | eks | contains terragrunt file to create eks resources |
 | jenkins | contains terragrunt file to create Jenkins resources |

-## Task: Set up a Jenkins master and worker configuration on a Kubernetes cluster of your choice.
+## Set up a Jenkins master and worker configuration on EKS

 - [x] All configuration needs to be done with Terraform
 - [x] The deployment needs to be fully automated